sigito/Linguee-Workflow-for-Alfred/README.md

    See (#copy-behavior) on the copy behavior options.

 * Display a selected result in a large type with `⌘ L` (Command-L).
-* Quickly look at the tranlation page by tapping `⇧` (Shift) or `⌘ Y` (Command+Y).
+* Quickly look at the translation page by tapping `⇧` (Shift) or `⌘ Y` (Command+Y).
 * Automatic checks for updates.
   * Use `check_for_updates` variable to control this feature.
   * If a newer version of the workflow is available, an extra result row is added with [an update prompt](periodic_checks_for_updates.png).
 * Linguee.com as a fallback search.

-  Follow insturctions in the workflow viewer in Alfred to add Linguee to the list of default fallbacks.
+  Follow instructions in the workflow viewer in Alfred to add Linguee to the list of default fallbacks.
 See [Alfred's help center article](https://www.alfredapp.com/help/features/default-results/fallback-searches/) for more information about the default fallback feature.

 ### Setting translation language pair